MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 - Cost drops to **$0**.
 - Start it again anytime — everything you saved is still there.

-**Optional performance boost**: If you want even snappier responses, resize the VM to **Standard D8ds v4** (8 vCPU) in the Azure Portal.
+**Optional performance boost**: If you want even snappier responses, in the Azure portal resize the VM to **Standard D8ds v4** (8 vCPU) in the Azure Portal.
 Still very affordable.

----

-**Questions or issues?**
-Open an issue on the GitHub repo: https://github.com/MapRock/TimeMolecules